-the inability to get off to, or stay asleep can be distressing to those of us who find it hard to sleep.
-Tossing and turning or just not getting enough of the restful sleep we need to be healthy and alert can leave us feeling exhausted in the morning and wondering how we'll get through the day.
+the inability to get off to, or stay asleep can be distressing.
+Tossing and turning or just not getting enough of the restful sleep we need to be healthy and alert can leave us feeling exhausted and wondering how we'll get through the day.

 Sleep is increasingly linked to many aspects of overall health and well-being, and it seems that more and more of us are finding it hard to get a good night’s sleep.
 Stress, busy lives, use of computers in the evening, light from e-readers, phones in the bedroom, all seem to add to the problem.